clio-me/react-test/instructions/instruction.md

 ![Clio logo](logo.png)

 Welcome to the Clio React test.
-The following test contains a small design that you can use for reference and multiple steps that you will illustrate what to do.
+The following exercise contains a small design that you can use for reference and a few points that explains the requirements of the solution.
 You can work on each step in the order that you prefer.
 The test can be found at https://github.com/clio-me/react-test you can either download the folder or fork the project :)

 ## Reference design